emlala/homework/DataScience/rawDataProcessing/assignment.md

 Do the following:

-a) Open the json file in python
+1. Open the json file in python
-b) Access the reviewText field, and downcase the contents
+2. Access the reviewText field, and downcase the contents
-c) Remove all punctuation, as well as the stop-words.
+3. Remove all punctuation, as well as the stop-words.
 You can find a stop-word lists for English online
-d) Apply a stemmer on the paragraphs, so that inflected forms are mapped to the base form.
+4. Apply a stemmer on the paragraphs, so that inflected forms are mapped to the base form.
-e) Filter the data by selecting reviews where the field overall is 4 or 5, and store the review texts in file pos.txt.
+5. Filter the data by selecting reviews where the field overall is 4 or 5, and store the review texts in file pos.txt.
 Similarly, select reviews with rating 1 or 2 and store the reviews in file neg.txt.
 (Ignore the reviews with overall rating 3.)
 Each line in the two files should contain exactly one preprocessed review text without the rating.